-Canada
+Canada Travel Advice

 Atlantic Salmon

-While Canada once had an Atlantic Salmon resource similar to Russia, the Department of Fisheries and Oceans, has done a superb job of wiping these great fish out.
-Of course, the Eastern US has them beat on that front but that was 75 years ago so at least we have an excuse.
-There are still some great river and operations--most exceptionally remote and protected entirely by their isolation.
-It is also possible that DFO hasn't figured out how to wreck them yet.
-Perhaps some open pen aquaculture sites in the migration routes?
-More than anywhere else, call us for advice on these progams.
-Timing is critical and please know ahead of time that this is private water so you'll be fishing beats...some less than a hundred yards for a big part of your day over and over again.
-But there are quality fisheries out there, particularly some of the Northern fisheries.
+Canada once had an Atlantic salmon resource similar to Russia.
+The Department of Fisheries and Oceans has not done these great fish many favors, though there are still quality rivers and operations, most exceptionally remote and protected by isolation.
+More than anywhere else, call us for advice on these programs.Timing is critical.
+Know ahead of time that much of this is private water, so you will be fishing beats, some less than a hundred yards, for a large part of the day.
+That said, there are quality fisheries out there, particularly some of the northern fisheries.

 Pike and Musky

-We love this fish.
-There's something about seeing a wake from thirty feet behind your fly coming to crush your topwater pattern that makes our heart go pitter-patter-boom-boom-BOOM.
-Ever looked at Canada on Google Earth?
-When it comes to lakes and slow flowing river, they have the world beat and that's where these great predators live.
-For musky on the fly, we've got just the guy.
-And pike, well there are roughly a half dozen venues with spectacular pike fishing.
-Note most cater to gear guys, but hell they're pretty entertaining and many of our clients fit in with them perfectly from a political point of view.
-If they could just clear that last hurdle, fly elitism, they could enjoy their evenings celebrating Lord Cheeto, fried fish and vicious pike takes.
-Bullshit aside, this is a great fishery that anyone with a love for aquatic predators will enjoy.
-The only downside is that the fishing can be so good, fly fishermen won't find it a challenge for a week long trip.
-Unfortunately DFO can't solve this one as they are only in charge of managing marine fisheries.
+We love these fish.
+There is something about seeing a wake from thirty feet behind your fly coming to crush a topwater pattern that makes the heart go pitter-patter-boom-boom-boom.
+Look at Canada on Google Earth.
+When it comes to lakes and slow-flowing rivers, Canada has the world beat, and that is where these great predators live.For musky on the fly, we have just the guy.
+For pike, there are roughly a half dozen venues with spectacular fishing.
+Note that most cater to gear anglers, but many are still entertaining and can work well for the right client.
+Joking aside, this is a great fishery for anyone who loves aquatic predators.
+The only downside is that the fishing can be so good that fly anglers may not find it challenging enough for a full week.

-Spring steelhead and salmon
+Spring Steelhead and Salmon